-Save more - While qualified plans and Roth IRAs offer tax benefits, they have limits on compensation and contributions that don't apply to this bonus plan.1
+Save more - While qualified plans and Roth IRAs offer tax benefits, they have limits on compensation and contributions that don't apply to the S Owner Plus plan.

-Choose from contribution options - As an S corporation owner, you can choose to take income as W-2 compensation or a K-1 distribution, allowing some payroll tax leverage.
+Choose from contribution options - As an S corporation owner, you can choose to take income as compensation or a K-1 distribution, allowing some payroll tax leverage.